 Key Messages

-The Victorian State Trauma System (VSTS) provides support and retrieval services for critically injured patients requiring definitive care, transfer and management.
-This traumatic brain injury guideline provides advice on the initial management and transfer of major trauma patients who present to Victorian health services with severe injuries.
+This traumatic brain injury guideline provides evidence-based advice on the initial management and transfer of major trauma patients who present to Victorian health services with severe traumatic brain injuries.

 Clinical emphasis points